strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ---
-title: "GLOGM"
+title: "X-Mooks Rules"
 is_readable: true
-summary: "A Magic-first Roleplaying System by yours truly"
+no_search: true
 weight: 1
 ---

-{{< toc >}}
+X-Mooks is my homebrew OSR-compatible rule system which is HEAVILY based on:

-This system is heavily based on [Many Rats on a Stick by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html).
-[Download PDF](/rpg/many_rats_on_stick_v2.pdf) and refer to it for classes info and various tables (for now).
+- [Many Rats on a Stick by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html).
+[PDF](/rpg/many_rats_on_stick_v2.pdf).
+If there's something missing here, namely Wizard Schools, refer to that document to find some, if nothing speaks to you there refer to the [Extra Resources section](#extra-resources) for more options.

 # Core Rules

-Spiked Goblin Punch is based on Arnold K.'s "Goblin Laws of Gaming" homebrew, also known as the GLOG.

-This rules set is designed for old-school D&D-like games.
+The X-Mooks rules are designed for old-school D&D-like games.
 It is broadly compatible with most published Old School Revival (OSR) products (i.e. equally incompatible with all of them).
 The main goal is to create a system that is:

 1. Intuitive for new players.
 2. Adaptable and hackable.
 3. Compact.

-This PDF assumes you know what an RPG is, what dice are, and the basics of OSR games, and how to adjudicate rules on the fly.
+The rule set you know what an RPG is, what dice are, and the basics of OSR games, and how to adjudicate rules on the fly.
 Rather than a complete system, this hack is designed to allow experience GMs to run games for experienced players.

 In short, there are bits missing.
 Read another, much more complete OSR system, then all in the missing bits.

+If you're a player, [start with the Introduction for New Players section](#introduction-for-new-players).
+If you want more detail on how a particular system works, refer to the [table of contents](#table-of-contents) or Control+F to search for info.

+If you're a GM, [start with the GM guidance section](#gm-guidance).

+# Table of Contents

+{{< toc >}}

 ## GM Guidance